-The Radiologic Technology Program is a two-year program that prepares individuals to perform imaging examinations prescribed by physicians to diagnose disease processes.
-Radiologic Technologists utilize equipment emitting ionizing radiation to produce radiographic images and provide for personal and patient safety from radiation hazards.
+Our Radiologic Technology program is a two-year curriculum that prepares you to perform imaging examinations prescribed by physicians to diagnose disease processes.
+Radiologic technologists utilize equipment emitting ionizing radiation to produce radiographic images and provide for personal and patient safety from radiation hazards.

-As a radiologic technologist, you can be part of a healthcare team by assisting the physicians in diagnosis of patient illnesses.
-You can choose an advanced career specializing in computer tomography, MRI, ultrasound, nuclear medicine or radiation therapy.
-Your starting salary can be between $42,000 – $50,000 per year.
+As a radiologic technologist, you can be part of a healthcare team by assisting the physicians in the diagnosis of patient illnesses.
+You can choose an advanced career specializing in computer tomography, MRI, ultrasound, nuclear medicine, or radiation therapy.
+Your starting salary may be between $42,000–$50,000 per year.

 After graduation from this two-year program, the student will sit for a national registry examination.
 The graduate must pass this examination in order to practice as a radiologic technologist.
-Also, the graduate must contact and apply for state licensure Mississippi Department of Health.
+Also, you must contact and apply for state licensure through the Mississippi Department of Health.